mdredze/covid19_social_mobility.github.io/analysis.md

 ---
 layout: page
-title: Social Mobility Index Analysis
+title: Analysis
 subtitle:
 ---

-### Computing Mobility
+## Computing Mobility
-We present the Twitter Social Mobility Index, a measure of social distancing and travel derived from Twitter data.
+The Twitter Social Mobility Index is a measure of social distancing and travel derived from Twitter data.
 We use public geolocated Twitter data to measure how much a user travels in a given week.
 We compute the standard deviation of Twitter geolocated tweets per week, and aggregate the data over an entire population to produce a metric for the US as a whole and for individual states and cities.

-### Findings
-* From the mobility reduction table:
+You can find a complete description of our method and results [in our paper](paper/twitter_social_mobility.pdf).

+## Results
+The highlights of our study find that:

-    * The overall drop in mo-bility across the United States was large: 48.77%.
+* Since the start of social distancing on March 16, 2020 mobility in the United States has dropped 48.77%.

-    * Every US state and territory saw a drop in mobility, ranging from 21.54\% to 63.13\% travel compared to numbers before March 16, 2020.
-        However, the variance by state was high.
+* Every US state and territory has reduced mobility, though the variance by state is high.

-        States that were early adopters of social distancing practices are ranked highly on the reduction in travel: e.g. Washington (3) and Maryland (5).
-        In contrast, the eight states that do not currently have state wide orders rank poorly:
-        Arkansas (37), Iowa (50), Nebraska (29), North Dakota (13), South Carolina (34), South Dakota (39), Oklahoma (52), Utah (17),
+* States that were early adopters of social distancing practices have larger reductions in travel.
+The eight states that do not currently (April 5, 2020) have state wide orders rank lower: Arkansas (37), Iowa (50), Nebraska (29), North Dakota (13), South Carolina (34), South Dakota (39), Oklahoma (52), Utah (17),

-    * The ranking is consistent with some of the other resource on social mobility.
-        For example, DC (1) is also in the top tier of social distancing according to [unacast](https://www.unacast.com/covid19/social-distancing-scoreboard).
-* From the plots: (coming soon)
-    * The Weekly social mobility index plot reflects a massive drop in mobility starting in March, with the two most recent weeks the lowest on record in our dataset.
-    * The user distribution plot suggests, while mobility is reduced in general, some users are still showing a lot of movement, suggesting that social distancing is not being uniformly practiced.
+* The last two weeks of March have the lowest mobility of any week since January 1, 2019.

-### Mobility Reduction Table
+## Mobility Reduction by State
-The following table  shows the Twitter Social Mobility Index measured in kilometers for every state and territory in United States, New York City, and United States as a whole.
+This table shows the Twitter Social Mobility Index measured in kilometers for every state and territory in United States, New York City, and United States as a whole.
-We also include the rank of each state or territory.

 |    ﻿Location   | Mobility from January 1, 2019 to March 15, 2020 | Mobility in March 16 - March 29, 2020 | Mobility Reduction | Rank |
 |:-------------:|:-----------------------------------------------:|:-------------------------------------:|:------------------:|:----:|